MIT-LCP/critical-data-book/part_iii/chapter_19/README.md

 This directory contains the code used in the following publication:

-Penna N. D. *et al.* **Instrumental Variable Analysis of Electronic Health Records**, in *Secondary analysis of Electronic Health Record Data*, Springer, [Under Review]
+Penna N. D. *et al.* **Instrumental Variable Analysis of Electronic Health Records**, in *Secondary analysis of Electronic Health Record Data*, Springer.

-Code is provided in R format.

 ## Summary of Publication